-This September will mark the third annual Attendance Awareness Month (AAM) campaign —an opportunity to rally your community, advocates, policymakers, volunteers, funders and supporters around the importance of attendance and its role in academic achievement!
+September is Attendance Awareness Month (AAM) —an opportunity to rally your community, advocates, policymakers, volunteers, funders and supporters around the importance of attendance and its role in academic achievement!
 The campaign is spearheaded by Attendance Works, a national and state initiative that promotes better policy and practice around school attendance, and America’s Promise Alliance, Campaign for Grade-Level Reading, Points of Light and United Way Worldwide and is supported by a growing list of other organizations.
 MENTOR: The National Mentoring Partnership (MENTOR) is proud to continue to serve as an AAM collaborating partner along with a diverse group of organizations.

 Attendance Awareness Month provides MENTOR, our network of affiliate Mentoring Partnerships, mentoring programs, youth serving organizations, schools and all campaign partners with an opportunity to have a voice in a public dialogue about academic achievement led by influential education and youth development stakeholders.